Vikyath-N/Vikyath-N/README.md

 - 🔭 I’m currently working on **Image Captioning using LLMs and CNNs**

-- 🌱 I’m currently learning **Deep Learning in AI, System Design, and Analysis of Algorithms**
+- 🌱 I’m currently learning **Deep Learning in Artificial Intelligence, System Design, and Analysis of Algorithms**

 - 💬 Ask me about **Python, SQL, and Java Script**